dtorres3rd/task-app-api/README.md

 - implemented multer library from npm for file uploads
 - implemented sharp library from npm to resize or reformat uploaded images
 - implemented email functionality (welcome email and cancellation email) via sendGrid
+- inital deploy to render for production environment